 Is Nestera packaging recyclable?

 Of course!
 We pride ourselves on our green credentials.
-Not only are Nestera chicken coops made from 100% recycled plastic, but every last bit of the packaging it's delivered in is recyclable.
+Not only are Nestera plastic chicken coops made from 100% recycled plastic, but every last bit of the packaging it's delivered in is recyclable.

 What types of payment to you accept?